d2cml-ai/HDMjl.jl/README.md

 [![Coverage](https://codecov.io/gh/d2cmjl-ai/HDMjl.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/d2cmjl-ai/HDMjl.jl)

 ### HDMjl.jl
-+ A collection of methods for estimation and quantification of uncertainty in high-dimensional approximately sparse models.
++ This package is a port of the `hdm` library in R. A collection of methods for estimation and quantification of uncertainty in high-dimensional approximately sparse models.
 Based on Chernozukov, Hansen and Spindler (2016).

 ### Getting started